Fla. justices hearing appeal in couple's murder

 Gonzalez was accused of leading several men dressed like ninjas who robbed and killed Byrd and Melanie Billings in their home as their children slept or cowered nearby in 2009.
 The children suffer from such ailments as Down syndrome, fetal alcohol syndrome and autism.

 Circuit Judge Nickolas Geeker sentenced Gonzalez after a jury voted 10-2 to recommend the death penalty.

 Other defendants, including Gonzalez's father, received lesser penalties.

 The invaders took a safe but it contained nothing of value.
 A second safe that they missed contained $164,000, court records show.
-The children were not physically harmed.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.